56kcloud/Training/Docker/kickstart/chapters/webapps.md

     OverlayFS layers two directories on a single Linux host and presents them as a single directory.
 These directories are called layers and the unification process is referred to as a union mount.
 OverlayFS refers to the lower directory as lowerdir and the upper directory a upperdir.
 "Upper" and "Lower" refer to when the layer was added to the image.
 In our example the writeable layer is the most "upper" layer.
 The unified view is exposed through its own directory called merged.

-    We can use Docker's *inspect* command to look at where these directories live on our Docker host's file system.

-    > Note: The *inspect* command uses Go templates to allow us to extract out specific information from its output.
-For more information on how these templates work with *inspect* read this [excellent tutorial](http://container-solutions.com/docker-inspect-template-magic/).

-    ```
-    $ docker inspect -f '{{json .GraphDriver.Data}}' debian | python -mjson.tool

-    {
-      "LowerDir": "/var/lib/docker/overlay2/0dad4d523351851af4872f8c6706fbdf36a6fa60dc7a29fff6eb388bf3d7194e-init/diff:/var/lib/docker/overlay2/c2e2db4221ad5dca9f35a92e04d17c79b861ddee30015fa3ddc77c66ae1bf758/diff",
-      "MergedDir": "/var/lib/docker/overlay2/0dad4d523351851af4872f8c6706fbdf36a6fa60dc7a29fff6eb388bf3d7194e/merged",
-      "UpperDir": "/var/lib/docker/overlay2/0dad4d523351851af4872f8c6706fbdf36a6fa60dc7a29fff6eb388bf3d7194e/diff",
-      "WorkDir": "/var/lib/docker/overlay2/0dad4d523351851af4872f8c6706fbdf36a6fa60dc7a29fff6eb388bf3d7194e/work"
-    }
-    ```

-    > Note: `WorkDir` is a working directory for the Overlay2 driver

-    Since the change we made is the newest modification to the Debian container's file system, it's going to be stored in `UpperDir`.

 6. Stop the contianer

     ```